wkobiela/jobScrapper/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-To setup script, edit `runner.py` and insert looking role, level and city.
+To setup script, edit `runner.py` and insert role, level and city you are looking for.
 This parameters are a little bit different for every website, but not that much.
 ```
 setup.run('jobs.xlsx', 'NoFluffJobs', 'BulldogJob', 'JustJoinIt')
 ```
-`setup` will create excel named `jobs.xlsx  ` with 3 sheets.
+`setup` will create excel named `jobs.xlsx` with 3 sheets.
 Do not bother with this as this point, consider it static.

 ### NoFluffJobs
 To setup nofluffjobs scrapper, insert 3 MAIN parameters.
-- role (string, roles separated by a comma, from available: `frontend,fullstack,mobile,testing,devops,embedded,architecture,security,gaming,artificial-intelligence,big-data,support,it-administrator,agile,product-management,project-manager,business-intelligence,business-analyst,ux,erp,electronics,telecommunication,electrical-eng,automation,robotics,mechanics,sales,marketing,backoffice,hr,finance,customer-service,other`)
+- role (string, roles separated by a comma) from available: `frontend,fullstack,mobile,testing,devops,embedded,architecture,security,gaming,artificial-intelligence,big-data,support,it-administrator,agile,product-management,project-manager,business-intelligence,business-analyst,ux,erp,electronics,telecommunication,electrical-eng,automation,robotics,mechanics,sales,marketing,backoffice,hr,finance,customer-service,other`
-- lvl (string, levels separated by a comma, from available: `junior,mid,senior,expert`)
+- lvl (string, levels separated by a comma) from available: `junior,mid,senior,expert`
 - city (string) - this scrapper always looks for `remote` + city, that you define here.
 ```
 nofluffjobs.run(common.createLinks(site='NoFluffJobs', role="testing", lvl="junior,mid", city="Gdańsk"))